Before the Credentials

 Outside the therapy room, I'm a woman still becoming.

-I've always longed for a big life.
-Yet for years, I quietly fought to keep the small one.
-Not because I didn't want more, but because more meant being seen, taking up space, being known.
-And somewhere in my body, those things didn’t feel safe.
+I've always wanted a life that felt deep and full.
+Connection that goes past the surface.
+Work that asks something real of me.
+Relationships where I'm fully met, not just functioning inside of.
+For years, I didn't let myself have it.
+Not because I didn't want it, but because wanting it meant being seen, taking up space, being known.
+And somewhere in my body, those things didn't feel safe.

 So I performed.
 I achieved.
 I stayed in control.
 I built a life that looked fine from the outside yet felt smaller than I knew I desired.